marcinbogdanowicz/refund_requests/README.md

 - `accounts/reset/done/` - password reset confirmation page

-Password reset functionality will send an emails with a reset link - the email can be checked throught Mailpit service at `localhost:8025`.
+Password reset functionality will send an emails with a reset link - the email can be checked throught Mailpit service at `localhost:8025` or in the development server logs in case of direct installation.

 ## Refund requests UI